hollycowart/CSS-intro-with-GitHub/assignment/README.md

 Save and reload often to test, test, test.
 If anything looks messed up, it is probably because of a typing error.
 Check your file carefully.

 Don't worry about the edges of elements.
-We will learn about borders, margin and padding soon enough!
+The text is too close to the edges, and it looks ugly.
+You will learn how to use borders, margin and padding soon enough!

 Remember, the focus of this assignment is using CSS to apply color to specific elements.
-Mark up the HTML elements correctly and write the CSS fortext and background colors correctly.
+Mark up the HTML elements correctly and write the CSS for text and background colors correctly.

 ##Next steps